stuartlynn/meetup/README.md

 could be done using a POI database or something like the OSM Overpass API.
 It would give users something a bit more concrete than a lat lng pair to meet at.
 3. It would be great to flesh out the visualisation tool a little more to allow a user to manually split and join groups together.
 As good as clustering can be, there is no substitute for human knowledge and intuition.
+4. There are a few typing issues with geopandas that mean that there are some type errors, esp around the to\_crs function.
+Would love to resolve these
+5. More testing.
+I have tests in place for most of the core functions but it would be good to get some more coverage and a few integration tests in there

 ## Sample output